 Improperly Secured Cargo

-In addition to a load being properly balanced, it is very important that it is secured with ratchet straps, cargo nets, plastic wrap, and other standardized methods to keep cargo in one place during transit.
+In addition to a load being properly balanced, it must be secured with ratchet straps, cargo nets, plastic wrap, and other standardized methods to keep cargo in one place during transit.
 If the material is not properly secured, there is a major risk of items shifting during transport.
 An unsecured load can shift during a turn and cause the truck to lose control around corners or while braking, but can also put the people who are receiving the container at risk.
 When unloading or opening a trailer after transport, the team relies on safe packing practices to ensure that they will not be injured due to falling objects.

 Contact Us Now To Learn About Your Legal Options